elixir-no-nels/nels-docs/docs/user-doc.md

 This access option is used when data needs to be backed up from NeLS to SBI, for details see section "Medterm data storage in NeLS and SBI".

-<p align="middle">
-<img src="images/NeLS_personal.png" width="800" alt="NeLS Personal Area" />

-Screenshot of the Personal Area in the NeLS portal, highlighted blocks: 1.
+Here is a screenshot of the Personal Area in the NeLS portal.
+The numbered blocks highlight the following features: 1.
 Upload File(s), Add New Folder; 2.
 File and folder manipulation; 3.
 Rename file or folder; 4.
 (De)select all/some items; 5.
 Projects Area - the same functionality available there as in the Personal Area.

+<p align="middle">
+<img src="images/NeLS_personal.png" width="800" alt="NeLS Personal Area" />
 </p>

 ### Collect the necessary connection details from the NeLS portal